If you would like to talk to someone about epilepsy, our trained advisers are here to help.

 - You may lose control of your bladder and/or bowels

-- You might have difficulty breathing, causing a blue tinge around your mouth
+- Your breathing may be affected, causing a blue tinge around your mouth

 How long do tonic-clonic seizures last?

-Most tonic-clonic seizures last between one and 3 minutes.
-If a tonic-clonic seizure lasts longer than 5 minutes you may need emergency medical treatment.
+Most tonic-clonic seizures last between one and three minutes.
+If a tonic-clonic seizure lasts longer than five minutes, this is called status epilepticus and you may need emergency medical treatment.

 What happens after a tonic-clonic seizure?